Bibha Chowdhuri

 Bibha Chowdhuri (3 July 1913 – 2 June 1991) was an Indian particle physicist known for her investigations into cosmic rays.
-Working with D M Bose, she utilized photographic nuclear emulsion to become the first to detect and identify mesons.
-The IAU named the star HD 86081 Bibha, after her.
+Working with D. M. Bose, she was the first to discover mesons and prove Hideki Yukawa's meson theory.

 Early life

 Chowdhuri was born in Kolkata to a family of Zamindars.
 Her father, Banku Behari Chowdhuri, was a doctor.
-Her mother, Urmila Devi, practiced Brahmo Samaj, which held the belief that young women should be allowed to go to school.
-By marrying Urmila, Banku was converted to Brahmo and outcast from Hindu circles.
-Many of the Chowdhuri children (apart from the second daughter who died early on) went on to become highly educated.
+Her mother, Urmila Devi, practised Brahmo Samaj, which held the belief that young women should be allowed to go to school.
+By marrying Urmila, Banku was converted to Brahmo and ostracised from Hindu circles.
+Many of the Chowdhuri children (apart from the second daughter, who died early on) went on to become highly educated.
 Chowdhuri was the middle child of her five siblings, with one brother.
 Her aunt, Nirmala Devi, was married to Sir Nilratan Sircar.
 Her sister, Roma Chowdhuri, went on to become a teacher at Brahmo Balika Shikshalaya.

 Education

-Bibha studied physics at Rajabazar Science College of Calcutta University and was the only woman to complete M.Sc. degree in the year 1936.
+Bibha studied physics at Rajabazar Science College of Calcutta University and was the only woman to complete an M.Sc. degree in the year 1936.
 She joined the Bose Institute after graduating in 1939 and worked with Debendra Mohan Bose.
 Together, they experimentally observed and published on mesotron showers, later called mesons.
 She studied batches of Ilford half-tone plates that were exposed to cosmic rays at two different altitudes, one in Darjeeling and a higher one at Sandakphu.
 The particles had decreased mass at lower altitudes, suggesting that they had decayed over time.
 She noticed that the decays were curved, likely due to multiple scattering of particles.
-They could not take the investigation further because there were not more sensitive emulsion plates available.
+They could not take the investigation further because there were no more sensitive emulsion plates available.
 Chowdhuri joined the laboratory of Patrick Blackett for her doctoral studies, working on cosmic rays at the University of Manchester.
 Her PhD thesis investigated extensive air showers.
 Her examiner was Lajos Jánossy.
-It is unclear how much her work contributed to Blackett's Nobel Prize.
+It is unclear how much of her work contributed to Blackett's Nobel Prize.